Contains -- "Martin Classification of Difficulty for U.S. State Highpoints."

 25 state pin, enameled (climb any 25 highpoints)

-30 state pin, enameled (climb 30 with 5 from each of the 4 regions)
+30 state pin, enameled (climb 30 with at least 5 in each of 4 geographical regions)

 40 state pin, enameled (climb any 40 highpoints)